ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 - Web chat application
 - Video chat application

 When working on your own applications, I would encourage you to do the same.
-First, determine the baseline experience for your users and build the application from there.
+First, determine the core functionality for your users and build the application from there.
 This programatic approach also pairs well with the [Agile](LINK) approach to software development, where the goal is to deliver working software at the end of each development sprint.

 ## Is progressive enhancement still relative?